Student Car Insurance

 - Investing in extra security for your car can offset some of the risks associated with student drivers.

 - Compare car insurance policies online to help you save money and get the right level of cover for a lower price.
-You can use our free online comparison tool to find the best student car insurance deals.
+You can use our free online comparison tool to find the cheapest car insurance deals as a student.

 Another way to keep costs low is to leave your car at home during term time.
 You can keep your insurance policy running but make sure to tell your insurer that your annual mileage will be lower as this can, in turn, lower your premium and help build your no claims discount.